libbyschuknight/tid_til/mistakes_improvements_learnings/2020_05_06_07_08_mistakes_improvements_learning.md

-# May / June / July 2020 Mistakes, Improvements, Learning and Stuff
+# May / June / July / August / September 2020 Mistakes, Improvements, Learning and Stuff

 ## Check the gem version used in the app you are working on